UnskilledFreak/Freakylay/README.md

 ## Configuration

 The option panel will generate the URL by itself.
 Copy the URL and insert it into something useful like OBS or other recording or streaming software.
+Since Version 3.0.0, the config in the URL is somewhat encrypted and cannot be changed easily.
+However, the URL parameters of version 2 are still working in version 3.

 ## Parameters